fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

 > [!WARNING]
 > **Tested property types**
 >
-> This integration has been tested with the [Dynamic Site Accelerator (DSA)][akamai-dsa] Akamai property type only.
-[Ion][akamai-ion] (Standard / Premier) and API Acceleration (AA) have not been formally tested.
-These property types might work because Akamai's Property Manager exposes the same rule tree across them, but compatibility is not guaranteed.
-Validate the integration in a staging property before activating it in production.
-Contact [support][support] if you encounter issues.
+> This integration supports the following property types:
+> * [Dynamic Site Accelerator (DSA)][akamai-dsa]
+> * [ION][akamai-ion] (Standard and Premier)
+> You can technically use any property type supported by Akamai Property Manager API.
+However, we do not guarantee that the integration will work with all property types.
+Try to activate in staging first to verify that it works with your property type.
+> Please reach out to our [support team][support] if you need support for a different property type.

 ## How to install with Terraform